 - More details on this credit are included in the new Risk Rating 2.0 Flood Insurance Manual.

 What Did Not Change Under the NFIP's New Pricing Approach?

 Existing statutory limits on rate increases require that most rates not increase more than 18% per year.

 Using Flood Insurance Rate Maps (FIRMs) for Mandatory Purchase and Floodplain Management

-FEMA’s flood map data informs the catastrophe models used in the development of rates under Risk Rating 2.0.
+FEMA’s flood map data informs the catastrophe models used in the development of rates under the NFIP's new pricing approach.
 That is why critical flood mapping data is necessary and essential for communities.
 It informs floodplain management building requirements and the mandatory purchase requirement.

 LOMA and LOMR-F Process

 LOMAs and LOMR-Fs are still available to property owners wanting to remove their properties or structures from the floodplain.
 The process remains the same, and an elevation certificate will be required for the application.

 FEMA will be maintaining features to simplify the transition to the new pricing approach by offering premium discounts to eligible policyholders.
 This means:

 FEMA continues to offer premium discounts for pre-FIRM subsidized and newly mapped properties.